The Case for a Global Ocean Carbon Observation Network

 Seeking impact partners

-Saildrone proposes a global fleet of 40 vehicles to collect carbon data for sustained monitoring.
+Saildrone proposes a global fleet to collect carbon data for sustained monitoring.
 Saildrone’s USVs are environmentally friendly, using wind power for propulsion and solar power to run the onboard sensors, computers, and satellite and navigation instruments.
 In addition to carbon data, each Saildrone autonomous vehicle collects nearly two dozen meteorological and oceanographic metrics above and below the sea surface at a frequency of 1 minute or greater.

 “Over the past 20 years of making ship-based measurements, we’ve learned that there’s a lot more variability in the amount of carbon the Southern Ocean can take up than we’d previously realized.
 We need more information to understand the regional changes, and how carbon uptake is changing year to year, but we can’t get that with ships alone,” said Dr. Bronte Tilbrook, a biogeochemist studying ocean acidification and the global carbon cycle at Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO).